These shorter posts now appear on our Facebook page - follow it here.

 No. Opinions and preferences aren't a problem.
 The problem is, we become attached to our opinions and preferences.
 We turn them into stories, and build our identities around them.

-I prefer not to eat Chinese food.
-If I get agitated when I'm presented with Chinese food, I create a problem.
+For example, I prefer not to eat Chinese food.
+And, if I get agitated when I'm presented with Chinese food, I create a problem.
 I'm holding up my opinion, and making those around me suffer because they don't share it.
 Or, I make myself suffer because I want things to be different than they are (I want my friends to stop wanting Chinese food!).

-This can easily lead to me feeling so strongly about my opinion that I start thinking it's the only legitimate view.
-Everyone else is wrong, and I refuse to even entertain what they think.
-It's not hard to imagine that, at this point, I may consider anyone who feels different to be "my enemy."
+This can easily lead to me feeling so strongly about my opinion I start thinking it's the only legitimate view.
+Everyone else is wrong, and I refuse to entertain what they think.
+It's not hard to imagine this escalating to me considering anyone who feels different as not worthy of my time (i.e., no longer my friend - or, my enemy!).

 People are oppressed and wars are fought over strongly held opinions and the deep-seated beliefs they create.
 We inherit them from our ancestors.
 We pass them to our children.
 And, we constantly reinforce and strengthen them in our groups and social circles.

-Attachment to opinions and preferences closes our minds.
-It prevents us from seeing that we are all connected and entitled to respect, compassion, and equal rights.
-It divides us into groups, and fosters the mentality of "me vs. you," and "us vs. them."
+Attachment to opinions prevents us from seeing we are all connected.
+It divides us into groups, and fosters the mentality of "me vs. you" and "us vs. them."

 Mindfulness, on the other hand, helps us drop those attachments.
-It helps us see that we are all connected.
+It helps us see we are all connected.
 It allows us to have a preference without closing our minds.